melenaos/AppointmentsBackend/JUSTIFICATION.md

 Better and faster code review, less merge conflicts.

 ### Independent Deployment for backend and frontend
-As I have suspected you are most likelly want to bundle everything into one docker image.
-But, I don't think this is the right choice with such project.

 Using separate deployments for backend and frontend is a cloud-native design choice that optimizes scalability, cost, security, and operational simplicity.

 Backend has long running processes, requires CPU,Memory, and Storage for been stateful.